Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 /swap_file swap swap defaults 0 0

-Finally enable the newly created swap file using swapon command.
+Finally, enable the newly created swap file using the swapon command.

 # swapon /swap_file